Where is The Maasai Market in Nairobi? – Schedule and Locations

 Where is the Maasai Market Today in Nairobi?

-Which day is Maasai market in Nairobi
+Which day is Maasai Market in Nairobi

 The Maasai Market rotates around the city each day of the week.
-However, the most popular Maasai Market among many locals is located in the city behind the Hilton hotel at the high court parking lot.
+However, the most popular Maasai Market among many locals is located in the city behind the Hilton Hotel at the High Court parking lot.
 It is always open on Saturdays.

 If Saturdays are not convenient for you, you can visit the Maasai market on the other days of the week in different locations.
+It’s less busy on the weekdays and gives you ample time to window shop for the best products you might want.

 What to Buy at the Maasai Market in Nairobi?